 Please see the commemorative site

 Visit a memorial event or monument in your area to learn about the historical events of the war and the stories of those who gave their lives and endangered the country.
+You can also take your children and family members with you.
 Consider bringing some flowers to decorate the monument.